huntergps/handbook-docs/FuseJS/3 - Observables.md

 #### Observable functions
-When an `Observable` is initialized with a function as its ownly argument, the `.value` of the observable is computed by evaluating the function.
+When an `Observable` is initialized with a function as its only argument, the `.value` of the observable is computed by evaluating the function.

 Reactive dependencies are automatically generated with all other observables touched while